npm/npm-packlist/README.md

 ## API

-Same API as [ignore-walk](http://npm.im/ignore-walk), just hard-coded file list and rule sets.
+Same API as [ignore-walk](http://npm.im/ignore-walk), except providing a `tree` is required and there are hard-coded file list and rule sets.

-The `Walker` class will load an [arborist](https://github.com/npm/cli/tree/latest/workspaces/arborist) tree, and if any bundled dependencies are found will include them as well as their own dependencies in the resulting file set.
+The `Walker` class requires an [arborist](https://github.com/npm/cli/tree/latest/workspaces/arborist) tree, and if any bundled dependencies are found will include them as well as their own dependencies in the resulting file set.